To get the most from your trolling motor, you need reliable, powerful batteries.

 Size: Group 27; 6.75” x 12.1” x 8.2” (8.46” with terminals)

+There's a reason why this is the best trolling motor battery.
 The VMAX MR 127 is a hard battery to beat.
 Ideal as a dedicated trolling motor power source, with anything like reasonable throttle settings, you’ll have juice to spare at the end of the day!
 In fact, many anglers find that they barely make a dent in this battery’s power reserves.

 Chalk that up to 200 minutes of reserve capacity, a number that’s definitely at the high-end of battery performance.
 Rest assured, whether you run a 12-, 24-, or 36-volt trolling motor, the VMAX MR127 will provide the power you need, season after season.